 The printing press required an alphabet to work efficiently.
 Printing didn’t take off in China until the early 1900s, almost 500 years after it began revolutionizing European society!
 The complex Chinese scripts were just too cumbersome for moveable type, but when offset lithography and other techniques finally began replacing moveable type in the mid 1800s those new technologies made printing Chinese much easier and that helps account for why printing did not take off in China until the 20th century.
 A history of printing in Japan said the revolutionary invention of lithography was as dramatic as Gutenberg’s invention.
 The first modern moveable-type printing began in Japan in 1849 when a Stanhope press was given to the Shogun and lithographic printing began shortly after that in 1868.

 The complex Chinese script would have been easier to manage with lithographic printing than moveable type.
 Even with lithography, typesetting was slower and more difficult to print in Chinese than for languages that use alphabets.
-It is probably no coincidence that China did not take off economically until the computer age in the 1970s when printing in Chinese finally became as cheap and easy to produce as in languages that use an alphabet.
+It is probably no coincidence that China did not take off economically until computers became powerful enough in the 1980s to allow printing in Chinese to finally become as cheap AND as easy to produce as in languages that use an alphabet.